 Belly Up! predicts a lusty game this weekend.
 Has Thursday’s mid-field maestro, Ludvig van Beethoven ever been in finer form?
 The manner in which he controlled last week’s game against the mighty South Indian Folk Club Carnatic F.C. was breathtaking and, teamed up with the aggressive and highly competitive Wagner, it’s hard to imagine how any club could prevail against them.
 This week, however, they face their toughest test of the season so far; Early Jazz.
 While Thursday would seem to have the most complete squad in the league, with quite ludicrous dominance of technique, the stolid 4-4-2 formation, unchanged for three hundred years, could prove their undoing against the irrepressible bandy-legged parpy-joy of the tactically fluid Jug-band maestros.
 Stay tuned.

-This post is in honour of mine and my wife’s ritual of listening to a classical symphony (concerto, quartet, mass, etc — no opera though, can’t stand it) on a Thursday evening.
+This post is in honour of my ritual of listening to a classical symphony (concerto, quartet, mass, etc — no opera though, can’t stand it) on a Thursday evening.
 Bloody good.
 ‘Meditative loveliness’.